khromov/wp-onus/README.md

 Project Onus
 ========

-Centralised composer dependency management for WordPress projects.
+Centralised Composer dependency management for WordPress projects.

 This allows you to have one `vendor` directory for your entire project.
 No more clashing libraries between different plugins that use Composer internally.